Concurrent unit studies

 - Credit will mainly be granted at 100- or 200-level.
 Credit Transfer for units at 300-level or above will only be permitted up to a maximum of 6 credit points.

-- Capstone requirement for an undergraduate program cannot be completed concurrently.
+- Capstone requirement for an undergraduate course cannot be completed concurrently.
 Capstone units must be completed at Macquarie University as per the Recognition of Prior Learning policy.

 - Units taken at another university do not count towards a full-time status and they do not contribute towards a grade point average at Macquarie.